 Honestly, I can’t say one is more beautiful than the other.

 They’re both similar in many ways and different in others.
-As you drive around the island, you’ll pass under coconut trees, go past rubber plantations, and see some of the gorgeous beaches Thailand (and the world) has to offer.
+As you drive around the island, you’ll pass under coconut trees, go past rubber plantations, and see many beaches Thailand (and the world) has to offer.

 So, honestly, they’re both beautiful, and I could never choose one over the other.

-Having spent time on both islands, I can’t choose in the debate of Phuket vs. Koh Samui.
+Having spent time on both islands, I can’t choose Phuket vs. Koh Samui in the debate.

 Primarily because I think you should visit both!
 But, if you don’t have time, it’s best to look at each island based on what you want to do.

 Phuket is larger and has more variety.
-But, Koh Samui allows you to visit more places in a faster time because of its smaller size.
+But Koh Samui allows you to visit more places faster because of its smaller size.